carpentries-incubator/twitter-with-twarc/_episodes/01-introduction.md

 > There are often requirements about what you can and cannot retrieve from the site and what you can do once you have the data, but it is generally very efficient and doesn't require too much from the user.
 > **Webscraping** is a tool used to extract specific information from a website(s).
 > Typically, webscraping is best for extracting data from multiple sites at once, when there is no API available, or when the amount of data you want to extract exceeds the limits you're given.
-> If you're interested in learning more about webscraping, you can check out our ['Introduction to Webscraping'](https://ucsbcarpentry.github.io/2022-05-12-ucsb-webscraping/01-introduction/) workshop.
+> If you're interested in learning more about webscraping, you can check out our curriculumn of ['Introduction to Webscraping'](https://ucsbcarpentry.github.io/CustomLibraryWebscraping/).
 {: .callout}

 # Twarcing

-You may be asking, "What is Twarc?" or, "Why do all things involving Twitter have to start with a 'tw'?".
+You may be asking, "What is twarc?" or, "Why do all things involving Twitter have to start with a 'tw'?".

 Twarc is a command line tool and Python library that is used to collect and archive Tweets through the Twitter API.
 Twarc is a community built, Free and Open Source Software (FOSS).
-To elaborate, Twarc is accessible, free, and can help simplify data harvesting once you practice using it.
+To elaborate, twarc is accessible, free, and can help simplify data harvesting once you practice using it.
 Twarc is also an active open-source project, so it is open to collaboration and use by anyone.